karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`śamayati jhaṭiti janasya dayāluḥ |10|`</span>

 <span class="center-text">translation:—</span>
-O compassionate Lord, moved by the radiance of Thy glory and for the welfare of Thy devoted worshippers, I, Abhinavagupta, have wrought this hymn.
-Through the meditation and recitation of these sacred verses, in but a fleeting moment, that merciful Lord Bhairava doth bring an end to the torments and sufferings that arise from the endless wilderness of saṁsāra.
+<span class="center-text">O compassionate Lord, moved by the radiance of Thy glory and for the welfare of Thy devoted worshippers, I, Abhinavagupta, have wrought this hymn.
+Through the meditation and recitation of these sacred verses, in but a fleeting moment, that merciful Lord Bhairava doth bring an end to the torments and sufferings that arise from the endless wilderness of saṁsāra.</span>

 <span class="center-text">`समाप्तं स्तवमिदमभिनवाख्यं पद्यनवकम्॥`</span>
 <span class="center-text">`Samāptaṃ stavamidamabhinavākhyaṃ padyanavakam |`</span>
-This Hymn of Praise, recounting the nine ever-fresh verses, is now brought to its end.
+<span class="center-text">This Hymn of Praise, recounting the nine ever-fresh verses, is now brought to its end.</span>

 <span class="center-text">**Translated by my guru Swāmiji; Edited by Nagkumar.**</span>
 <span class="center-text">listen from swamiji on [youtube](https://youtu.be/fWto9etrwBU).</span>
 <span class="center-text">listen and learn to sing from Smt.
-[Ashwini Bhide Deshpande](https://youtu.be/O947L44aUYE).
+[Ashwini Bhide Deshpande](https://youtu.be/O947L44aUYE).</span>